Sophia Young

 I curate connections by bringing people together across roles, generations, and disciplines to co-create solutions.

-Through Get on the Bus, I connect youth with educators, municipal leaders, and nonprofit partners to co-design transit solutions based on lived experience.
-I emphasize collaboration, peer learning, and capacity-building rather than a top-down approach.
+Through Get on the Bus, I connect youth with educators, municipal leaders, and nonprofit partners to co-design transit solutions rooted in lived experience.
+I prioritize collaboration, peer learning, and capacity-building over a top-down approach.

-I also apply creative, place-based methods to strengthen connections.
-During a transit study in Edmonton, I coordinated an art advocacy project that engaged 45 newcomer students in exploring belonging and mobility through public mural-making.
+I also use creative, place-based approaches to build connections.
+As part of a transit study I conducted in Edmonton, I coordinated an art advocacy project that brought 45 newcomer students together to explore belonging and mobility through public mural-making.

 What role will connection play in your future work?

-In the future, I plan to build partnerships that enable youth, communities, and decision-makers to collaborate through conferences, exhibits, or new technologies.
-I will continue developing models that integrate research, policy, and design to create systems that are inclusive, resilient, and adaptable.
+In the future, I want to keep building partnerships that allow youth, communities, and decision-makers to work alongside one another be it through conferences, displays or new technology.
+I aim to continue developing models that integrate research, policy, and design to build systems that are inclusive, resilient, and responsive over time.